Skip to content

 1. Avoid dependencies on hidden step completion - Design your workflow so completion checks only apply to visible steps

-2. Use visibility rules first - Ensure steps become visible before any completion-based automations depend on them
+2. Use visibility rules first - Make steps visible before any completion-based automations depend on them

-3. Alternative conditions - Instead of checking completion, check the original condition that would have shown the step
+3. Alternative conditions - Check the original condition that would have shown the step, not its completion

 Issue 4: Too many conditions to manage